drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 Successfully rebased and updated refs/heads/main.
 ```

-If we checkout our Patch Stack it will now look as follows.
+If we list our Patch Stack it will now look as follows.

 ```
 ✔ gps ls